daltonserey/daltonserey.github.io/index.md

 [Software Practices
 Laboratory](http://splab.computacao.ufcg.edu.br/).

-My academic interests are in teaching and researching computer programming and software engineering, with a focus on human and social aspects.
-I am a very impatient person and thus I prefer research that can be applied soon and as close to me as possible.
+My academic interests are in computer programming, software engineering and, more recently, computers and education.
+Since I added computers and education to the list the focus of my interests have shifted towards human and social aspects.
+Also, because I am impatient I prefer research topics and projects that have potential to be applied soon and as close to me as possible.

 <ul>
   {% for post in site.posts %}
     <li>
+      <small><span style="color: gray;">{{ post.date | date: '%m%d%Y' }}</span></small>
       <a href="{{ post.url }}">{{ post.title }}</a>
     </li>
   {% endfor %}